 The Royal Gorge Route Railroad has been a part of the rich history of Canon City for over 100 years.
-In 1880, the first rails reached Leadville and sparked the beginning of a new era for the Royal Gorge area.
+In 1880, the first rails in train car history reached Leadville and sparked the beginning of a new era for the Royal Gorge area.
 Since then, several locomotives have been a part of Canon City’s railroad, and even to this day some still operate!
 Take a look at the Royal Gorge history of our train cars and equipment used throughout the years.

 Originally numbered 728, this locomotive was one of eight GP-40 locomotives built for the Royal Gorge Railroad between 1967 and 1974.
 These locomotives, numbered 723-733, represented the most modern power the railroad would own, until its absorption into the Seaboard System in 1983, where it ran throughout the Southeastern U.S. as Seaboard System 6648 until merging with Chessie in 1986 to become the CSX Railroad Corporation.

 After 6 years, 6648 was acquired for a rebuild to serve a new life hauling commuter passengers between Washington D.C. and Northern Virginia communities on the newly formed Virginia Railway Express.
 It was during this last rebuild that the locomotive was renumbered to V20, serving that line until late 2012 before coming to Colorado to proudly haul thousands of passengers through the majestic soaring cliffs of the Royal Gorge.